JuliaNLSolvers/Optim.jl/docs/src/algo/newton.md

 Newton's method for optimization has a long history, and is in some sense the gold standard in unconstrained optimization of smooth functions, at least from a theoretical viewpoint.
 The main benefit is that it has a quadratic rate of convergence near a local optimum.
-The main cost is that the user has to provide a Hessian.
+The main disadvantage is that the user has to provide a Hessian.
 This can be difficult, complicated, or simply annoying.
-Tools such as automatic differentiation can help, and it obviously requires that the function is twice differentiable in the inputs.
+It can also be computationally expensive to calculate it.

-Newton's method for optimization consists of applying Newton's method for solving systems of equations, where the systems here are the first order conditions, saying that the gradient should equal the zero vector.
+Newton's method for optimization consists of applying Newton's method for solving systems of equations, where the equations are the first order conditions, saying that the gradient should equal the zero vector.

 $ \nabla f(x) = 0 $